 The question of who the United States should partner with in Central Asia is also topical.
 Before Uzbekistan requested in mid-2005 that the United States vacate K2, it seemed that some in the Administration emphasized the strategic importance of building ties with Uzbekistan.
 Others emphasized ties with Kazakhstan.
 In the case of Uzbekistan, its central location in the region and sizeable population and other resources (including energy) were stressed.
 Energy and other resources were also stressed in the case of Kazakhstan, as well as its huge territory and lengthy borders.
-Some observers argued that Uzbekistan was more likely to become unstable because of its more authoritarian government, so was a less suitable U.S. strategic partner.
+Some observers argued that there were greater risks to U.S. interests from possible instability in Uzbekistan than in Kazakhstan, because the former was more authoritarian.
 Recently, it appears that the Administration is emphasizing security ties with Kazakhstan.
-Some observers argue that Kazakhstan's long border with Russia makes it likely to continue close security ties with Russia.82
+Some observers argue that Kazakhstan's long border with Russia makes it likely to continue close security ties with Russia.

 Critics of greater U.S. security involvement in the region argue that the United States should primarily seek to encourage regional demilitarization.
-They oppose providing formal security guarantees to regional states and urge the pullout of U.S. bases once the Taliban threat has abated and Al Qaeda largely rousted from Afghanistan.
+They oppose providing formal security guarantees to regional states and urge the pullout of U.S. bases now that the Taliban has been defeated and Al Qaeda largely rousted from Afghanistan.
+A few of these critics assert that the region is not a vital U.S. interest and that EDA and other such aid is a waste of taxpayers' money.
 Some analysts warn that increased U.S. engagement in the region, including military basing, is unlikely to soon turn the countries into free market democracies, and will link the United States to the regimes in the eyes of the local populations.
 This may exacerbate anti-American Islamic extremism, place U.S. personnel in danger, stretch U.S. military capabilities, and antagonize China and Russia.
-Long-term U.S. basing in the region could in particular harm U.S.-Russia ties, by giving Russian hardliners ammunition in their efforts to encourage President Putin to take a harder line against the United States.83
+Long-term U.S. basing in the region could in particular harm U.S.-Russia ties, by giving Russian hardliners ammunition in their attacks on Putin's conciliatory foreign policy.